$S_8$ from peculiar velocities: agreement with Planck for Tully--Fisher and supernovae, tension for the fundamental plane: Joint distance and velocity calibration

-where $\delta(r)$ is the luminosity density contrast from~\citetalias{Carrick_2015} at the galaxy’s position.
-However, this formulation implies non-physical values $n(r,\,b_1) < 0$ when $\delta > - 1 / b_1$.
+where $\delta(\bm{r})$ is the luminosity density contrast from~\citetalias{Carrick_2015} at the galaxy's position.
+Since $\delta(\bm{r})$ traces the luminosity of the \TWOMPP\ galaxy field with bias $b_{\mathrm{2M\texttt{++}}}$ relative to the matter field, the parameter $b_1$ here represents the ratio of the linear bias of the peculiar velocity tracer to that of \TWOMPP.
+However, this formulation implies non-physical values $n(\bm{r},\,b_1) < 0$ when $\delta < - 1 / b_1$.
 To avoid this, we use a quadratic smoothing

-where $n \equiv n(r,\,b_1)$ and we set $\tau = 0.01$, though the presented results do not depend on the exact value (even if we had clipped $n$ at zero).
-This linear bias model is consistent with~\citetalias{Carrick_2015}, who employ linear theory to relate the galaxy density field---smoothed on scales of $4~\Mpch$---to the peculiar velocity field.
-We adopt a uniform prior on $b_1$, which reflects the fact that the direct-distance samples we analyse are not expected to share the same bias as the \TWOMPP\ galaxy population.
-We introduce a different $b_1$ for each peculiar velocity sample.
+where $n \equiv n(\bm{r},\,b_1)$ and we set $\tau = 0.01$, though the presented results do not depend on the exact value (even if we had clipped $n$ at zero).
+This linear bias model is consistent with~\citetalias{Carrick_2015}, who relate the $4~\Mpch$-smoothed galaxy field to the matter density via a linear bias, and the matter density to the velocity field via linear theory.
+We adopt a uniform prior on $b_1$ and introduce a different $b_1$ for each peculiar velocity sample.
+As a robustness check we also consider a quadratic extension,